 17 Mar Jersey Twist Dress

-Posted at 15:40h in Creative Pattern Making, Intermediate, Pattern Making Instructions, Pattern Puzzles, Stretch Patterns, Using My Blocks 0 Comments
+Posted at 15:40h in Pattern Making Instructions, Pattern Puzzles, Stretch Patterns 0 Comments

 There was great conversation around the #PatternPuzzle last Saturday on my Facebook page.
 The final but essential clue of a CF twist was offered by Renee Bock to complete the puzzle.
 This style is in many ways very similar to previous puzzles featuring twists.
 A full list of similar styles, with links, is featured at the end of this post.